tracy040401/statistic-in-R/README.md

 ### Multiple Regression
 In this folder, you can find notebooks of praticals about Multiple Regression.
+If you want to see correctly a html notebook, please, download it.

 ### ANOVA
 In this folder, you can find notebooks of praticals about ANOVA.
+If you want to see correctly a html notebook, please, download it.